 | Institutional memory across programmes | Lessons learnt filed and forgotten | Embedded into the system — not a PDF |

-Generic tools were built for software teams.
+Generic tools were not built for manufacturing teams.
 They track tasks.
 They do not understand manufacturing programme risk, supply chain dependencies, or what it means when a sub-component misses a milestone in an APQP phase gate.
 Project Perfect was built by someone with 25 years inside manufacturing programmes — not adapted from a software tool.
 The difference is not features.
 It is context.
 Every risk algorithm, every health score, every alert is calibrated for the way manufacturing projects actually fail — not the way software sprints fail.

 Yes.
 Project Perfect is designed around the realities of APQP phase gate management and PPAP submission tracking as defined by AIAG standards.
 Risk flags, milestone accountability, and supplier dependency tracking are all aligned to how Tier 1 and Tier 2 automotive suppliers actually run new product introduction programmes.
 If your customer is an OEM expecting AIAG-compliant programme governance, Project Perfect gives your team the structure to deliver it.